-INPUT also uses ANUMDL under the hood, to read the numeric values from the ALPHA string, deleting them in a loop repeated as many times as elements on the list.
+INPUT also uses ANUMDL behind the scenes, to read the numeric values from the ALPHA string, deleting them in a loop repeated as many times as elements on the list.
 All these functions reside in the Library#4 ROM, so only FAT pointers are added to the SandMath.